-We have been involved in a number of projects at the Court, these include;
+We have been involved in a number of projects at the Court, including:

 We were honoured to work on this prestigious project, which we have been able to include in our expanding portfolio of heritage and restoration schemes for listed buildings.